derekfrye/sql-middleware/docs/README.md

 # sql-middleware

-Sql-middleware is an alternative to [SQLx](https://crates.io/crates/sqlx), focused on far fewer features, but a closer-to-native API for PostgreSQL & SQLite.
+Sql-middleware is an alternative to [SQLx](https://crates.io/crates/sqlx), focused on far fewer features, but a closer-to-native async API for PostgreSQL & SQLite.
 Offering just a few convenience functions, its a small library with a similar API regardless of database backend.
 Includes the ability to drop-down to the underlying features of [tokio-postgres](https://crates.io/crates/tokio-postgres) or [rusqlite](https://crates.io/crates/rusqlite) libraries.

 Created after first trying SQLx, being annoyed [as others already noted](https://www.reddit.com/r/rust/comments/16cfcgt/seeking_advice_considering_abandoning_sqlx_after/?rdt=44192), and wanting an alternative.